Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Definable filtrations and stable canonical rules

 where $\Dia^{\leq 1} a = a \lor \Dia a$.
 The algebraic construction of the Lemmon filtration is

 \end{enumerate}

 \end{example}

 The importance of the filtration method is summarized in the following lemma.
 Note that the statement may not hold for a formula in $\Theta'{\setminus}\Theta$.
-See \Cref{3: Rem mismatch theta} for more discussion on the ``mismatch'' of $\Theta'$ and $\Theta$ in the two definitions of definable filtrations.
+See \Cref{Rem mismatch} for more discussion on the importance of the ``mismatch'' of $\Theta'$ and $\Theta$ in the definition of definable filtrations.

 \begin{lemma}[Filtration Lemma] Let $(\A', V')$ be a definable filtration of $(\A, V)$ for $\Theta$ through $\Theta'$.
 Then $V(\phi) = V'(\phi)$ for all $\phi \in \Theta$. \end{lemma}

 \begin{proof} By a routine induction on the complexity of $\phi$.
 Use the fact that $\Theta \subseteq \Theta'$ for the base case, that $A'$ is a Boolean subalgebra of $A$ for the Boolean cases, and that the inclusion is stable and satisfies CDC for $D$ for the $\Dia$ case. \end{proof}